Ken-Yamagishi/Amazon-Databricks-End-to-End-Project/README.md

 ### 5. Dashboard Creation & Visualization
 - Build interactive dashboards in Databricks.
-- Visualize data using bar charts, line charts, heatmaps, and other charts.
+- Visualize data using bar charts, line charts, and other charts.
 - Summarize key metrics for easy reporting and decision-making.

 ---

 ## Key Learning Outcomes
-- Hands-on experience with **Databricks database creation and management**.
+- Hands-on experience with **Databricks database and Big Query creation and management**.
 - Understanding of **data normalization and relational modeling**.
 - Performing **data analysis using SQL and PySpark**.
 - Creating **dashboards for actionable insights**.